Women of Color Partners

 - National Coalition of Pastors’ Spouses—www.pastorspouses.com

-More than 80 percent of midlife African American women are overweight or obese, 52 percent have high blood pressure, and 14 percent have been diagnosed with diabetes.
+About 83 percent of midlife African American women are overweight or obese, 53 percent have high blood pressure, and 11 percent have been diagnosed with diabetes.

 To learn more about how your organization or association can help spread The Heart Truth, visit the Activity Ideas Web page.